-Millennials – aged between 23 and 38 in 2019 – are everywhere.
-They are now outnumbering the Generation Xers in our staff and are the future of our businesses.
+Millennials, or those aged between 23 and 38 in 2019, are everywhere.
+They are now outnumbering the Generation Xers in the workplace, and are undoubtedly the future of our businesses.

 But does this label really help us?
 Mostly, it is used in a very disparaging way, and really what we are witnessing is societal development, changing social norms and the accompanying changed behaviours that come with each new generation.

-Regardless of how hard we may have had it in our day, we must adapt to manage staff from this generation and find a balance that creates a sustainable workplace, even if an increased staff turnover is the new norm when compared to 20yrs ago.
+Regardless of how hard we may have had it in our day, we must adapt to manage staff from this generation and find a balance that creates a sustainable workplace, even if an increased staff turnover is the new norm when compared to 20 years ago.

 There is a school of thought that suggests we must set aside the view of them ‘leaving anyway’ and ask ourselves: what will we do if they stay?

 Top tips for engaging and working with a Millennial workforce:

 - Be clear about job descriptions, expectations and any overtime.
 Don’t gloss over it as an unspoken given.
 It’s important now to be literal with expectations.

 - Work with younger staff to discuss progression training that can work within your development budget.
 Employment Plus facilitates a number of training courses that will help your staff feel they are being invested in.